 Feature Meaning Allow all unknown variables When this option is enabled, vWAF doesn't block traffic for form fields that vWAF doesn't know.
 By default this option is enabled.
 NOTE: While disabling the option Allow all unknown variables gives you some extra security on the one hand, on the other hand it involves the risk that vWAF unintentionally blocks some intended traffic.
 This may happen if some form fields haven't been used during the learning phase of the wizard.
 In case you disable the option we recommend to test the full availability and operability of your web application as soon as possible.
 Use Simple Configuration Activate this option if you want vWAF to attempt to accommodate all the settings in the default path /. .
 In this case, the Suggest Rules Wizard creates no additional paths underneath the application.
 The handlers added by the wizard are only configured once (for the default path /.), but as a consequence often have a relatively large number of complex rules.
 The option Use simple configuration is therefore particularly useful in all cases where in you want to use the proposed configuration without changes and without having to refine them individually.
 If the option Use simple configuration isn't active, the Suggest Rules Wizard creates a separate path for each path.
 In this case, a greater number of paths are generated with separate handlers configured for each individual path.
 However, each of these handlers has only a very manageable number of rules.
+NOTE: The paths added by the Suggest Rules Wizard inherit all possible settings already made on the application level for these paths.
 Global Handling Here you can optionally specify a list of key-value patterns that are always valid, independent from the path.
 You can use Regular Expressions here.
 Valid Paths Enable this option if you want to restrict the usage of paths without arguments.
 If this option is enabled, vWAF adds all found paths without arguments to the URL whitelist and remove any wildcards.
 Finally vWAF blocks paths that weren't logged.